 Nippon Paper Industries Co., Ltd. is working to increase the percentage of domestically produced wood it uses to make paper.
-Having reached 30% in fiscal 2008, this figure rose to 36.1% in fiscal 2017.
+This figure rose to 35.2% in fiscal 2018.
 We aim to carry on with our efforts to help invigorate Japan's forest industry by using Japanese timber whenever possible.